major/rhel7stig-sphinx/README.rst

 RHEL 7 STIG in Sphinx
 =====================

-This is an attempt to make the Red Hat Enterprise Linux 7 Security Technical Implementation Guide (STIG) a little easier to work with by converting it into Sphinx documentation.
+This is an attempt to make the `Red Hat Enterprise Linux 7 Security Technical Implementation Guide (STIG)`_ a little easier to work with by converting it into Sphinx documentation.

+.. _Red Hat Enterprise Linux 7 Security Technical Implementation Guide (STIG): http://iase.disa.mil/stigs/os/unix-linux/Pages/index.aspx

 Pre-built documentation is available here: